Vivojay/mariana-music-player/docs/MINI_PLAYER_MVP_DESIGN.md

 - Reduced-motion mode disables the transition.
 - The timeline uses the normal cursor and has no pointer or key handlers that seek.
-- The focusable progress surface exposes `role="progressbar"`, bounded numeric values, and meaningful `aria-valuetext`.
+- The current read-only surface exposes `role="progressbar"`, bounded numeric values, and meaningful `aria-valuetext`.
+Any future focusable timeline must retain those semantics without implying keyboard seeking.

 ## Window and tray lifecycle

 - Create the Mini-player lazily and retain at most one instance.
 - Closing it or pressing Escape hides it; neither action exits Mariana.
-- Add Show Mini-player and Hide Mini-player to the existing tray menu and a Mini-player toggle in the main window.
+- The main window provides the implemented Mini-player open action.
+Dedicated Show/Hide Mini-player tray entries remain deferred.
 - Tray Quit remains an explicit application/backend shutdown.
 - Main-window close-to-tray behavior remains unchanged.
 - Backend exit/restart leaves the Mini-player open in an unavailable state and